Anti-Bolshevik Bloc of Nations: Cold War

-The American historian Richard Rasche wrote that the ABN had "at least a dozen well known Nazi collaborators" on its board of directors.
+The American historian Richard Rashke wrote that the ABN had "at least a dozen well known Nazi collaborators" on its board of directors.
 The chairmen of the ABN Peoples' Council included A. Bērziņš, V. Kajum-Khan, F. Ďurčanský, F. Farkas de Kisbarnak, and R. Ostrowski.
 The head of the Romanian Liberation Movement affiliated with the ABN was Horia Sima, formerly the leader of the Iron Guard.
 The long-time general secretaries were Dr. Niko Nakashidze and C. Pokorný.
 Bērziņš was a Latvian who served as an obersturmführer in the SS and was accused of torturing and murdering 2, 000 Jews.
 Also sitting on the ABN's board was Edward O'Connor, a former member of the American National Security Council who had favored using emigre groups to break-up the Soviet Union.
 O'Connor has been described as the "single most important activist" in the ABN.
 A number of Holocaust deniers such as Austin App, the author of The Six Million Swindle were ABN members.